vdecommerce/AI-Blogpost/README.md

-# AI-Generated Tarot Blogpost with DALL·E
+# AI-Generated Blogpost with DALL·E

-A WordPress plugin that automatically generates daily or weekly blog posts with tarot-like correspondences and DALL·E images.
+A WordPress plugin that automatically generates daily or weekly blog posts with DALL·E feutured image.

 ## Core Features